EdgeApp/disklet/readme.md

 ### Composition

-Disklet folders are also composable.
-With only 5 methods each, it is easy to wrap the `File` and `Folder` interfaces with new functionality.
-One example of this is the union folder, which provides a combined view of two folders.
-It is simple to write wrappers that provide automatic encryption, logging, or other services while providing the same basic API.
-The Airbitz core, where Disklet was first developed, uses this capability extensively.
+Disklet is designed to be composable.
+The core `File` and `Folder` objects are as simple as possible, making it easy to wrap them with new functionality such as logging or encryption.
+Disklet itself uses this capability in its `makeLoggedFolder` and `makeUnionFolder` functions.
+This is also why helpers like `mapFiles` are plain functions and not `Folder` methods — every `Folder` type automatically works with every helper function.

 ## API reference